What is WMIC.exe, is it Malware & How to Fix its Errors

 Recommended resource: How to Know Which App is Using The Internet in Windows 11

-Both Windows 10 and Windows 11 regularly receive updates that include the latest versions of system tools like WMIC.
-You can manually check for updates by navigating to “Settings”, then selecting “Update & Security”, and finally clicking on “Check for updates”.
+Windows 10 and Windows 11 get regular updates, including the latest fixes for system tools like WMIC.
+To check for updates, head over to “Settings”, click “Update & Security”, and then hit “Check for updates”.

 Related tip: How to Check if a KB Update is Installed in Windows 11